syalunin/quantum-vortices/README.md

 ## Gallery

-Here are some screenshots to illustrate the project: Formation of a gexagonal lattice of vortices in the Bose Einstein condensate (left) and the eigenstates of a harmonic oscillator (right).
+Here are some pictures to illustrate the project: Formation of a gexagonal lattice of vortices in the Bose Einstein condensate (left) and the eigenstates of a harmonic oscillator (right).

 <p>
   <img src="images/quantum_vortices.png" alt="Image 1" width="570" style="margin-right: 50;"> &nbsp